 1. Super Mario Bros.
 (1985)

 Super Mario Bros. saved the video game industry after the 1983 crash and redefined what games could be.
-Nintendo created the template for video game entertainment that’s still followed today, establishing fundamental design principles that influenced virtually every platformer afterward.
+Nintendo created the template for video game entertainment that is still followed today, establishing fundamental design principles that influenced virtually every platformer afterward.

 Cultural Impact That Endures